JsCommunity/app-conf/README.md

 > ./node_modules/.bin/app-conf my-app .
 ```

-> Note: To ensure the configuration is parsed the same way as your application (e.g. optional formats), this command should be run from your appliacation directory and not from a global install.
+> Note: To ensure the configuration is parsed the same way as your application (e.g. optional formats), this command should be run from your application directory and not from a global install.

 ## Contributing